outmoded/hapijs.com/lib/tutorials/en_US/logging.md

 ### <a name="request.log" /> request.log()

-You want to call `request.log()` whenever in the context of a request, such as a route handler, request lifecycle extension, or authentication scheme.
+You want to call `request.log()` whenever you want to log something in the context of a request, such as a route handler, request lifecycle extension, or authentication scheme.
 The method takes two argument:

 `tags`: a string or an array of strings (e.g. `['error', 'database', 'read']`) used to identify the event.
 Tags are used instead of log levels and provide a much more expressive mechanism for describing and filtering events.

-`data`: (optional) an message string or object with the application data being logged.
+`data`: (optional) a message string or object with the application data being logged.
 If data is a function, the function signature is `function()` and it called once to generate (return value) the actual data emitted to the listeners.

 For example: